fuzionnz/nz.co.fuzion.flo2cashwebservice/README.md

 * Enable this extension (may need to refresh first).
 * CiviCRM: Admin → System → Payment Processors.
 * Add Payment Processor.
-* Select "Flo2Cash WebService"
+* Select "Flo2Cash WebService" processor.
-* Complete the form using your Flo2Cash live/dev credentials.
+* Complete form using your Flo2Cash live/dev credentials.
 * Add/edit contribution pages to use the new processor.